Macquarie-University-DSC/devops_primer_workshop/README.md

 are seperate applications but both will be deployed on the same server.
 Additionally we will have a postgres instance running in the background.

+What we are really doing here is making heroku from scratch.
+Kind of cool but also very unnecessary.
+On the other hand, having this background knowledge of how it all works and ci/cd pipelines helps us when you use packer and terraform.

 ## What is Dev Ops?

 Dev ops is kind of like a way of life.
 It is the idea that we automate a lot of